Agustin-Vidal-Holberton/holbertonschool-low_level_programming/functions_nested_loops/README.md

 4-isalpha.c: This program will checks for alphabetic character, return 1 if it's lowercase or uppercase  and 0 otherwise 5-sign.c: Prints '+' if n is greater than zero, '0' if n is zero, and '-' if n is less than zero.
-6-abs.c: Returns the absolute value of number
+6-abs.c: Returns the absolute value of number 7-print_last_digit.c: Computes and prints the last digit of 'number'